Eden project constitutes the optimal way to raise

 The root cause of our current dilemma is a growing inability to comprehend and thus control the ever increasing amount of information that is invading nearly every aspect of our lives.
 In the process, it is creating a confusion that leads to division and its attendant paralysis.
 This is occurring, because we have lost...

-that prompted and thereby controlled our "content generating process" -- leaving it free
+that prompted and thereby controlled our "content generating process" --

 to compound information tangentially without constraint.
 Thus, it was